vekamo/mwc-wallet/doc/atomic_swaps.md

 mwcmqs listener started for [xmgHFXM1ryJ1ug7kGPsjmDj8Gd7XC18cfhQ8n8uyjxL3JzAq9r73] tid=[tr3MClzoqB1ecFnH0kHBH]
 ```

-* Seller starting atomic swap trade in atomatic mode with a `swap --autoswap` command.
-Please specify enough transaction fee
+* As a Seller, start atomic swap trades in automatic mode with the `swap --autoswap` command.  <br>
-for redeem transaction, so it will not stuck in the memory pool.
-Please keep in mind, **if your redeem transaction stuck in the
+Please specify a big enough transaction fee for the redeem transaction, to ensure it will not get stuck in the memory pool. <br>
-memory pool, the Buyer will be able to get all the coins**.
+Keep in mind, **if your redeem transaction is stuck in the memory pool, the Buyer will be able to get all the coins**.

 ```
 $ mwc-wallet cli